-In today’s world the main objectors and doubters to the concept of hell and God’s justice are Secular Liberals.
+In today’s world, the main objectors and doubters to the concept of hell and God’s justice are Secular Liberals.
 This is because of their belief in Liberalism, which ultimately leads and requires its devotees to doubt God’s justice as revealed in revelation in the first place.
 They like to call these doubts ‘rational’, and proudly croon that they are simply ‘rationalists’ against the ‘irrationalists’ of religion – but the reality is that they are the most irrational of all, yet they perceive it not.
-Doubting the justice of God, is unfortunately the inevitable conclusion of Liberalism’s assumptions about the world, and the reason many people who are influenced by its ideas begin to doubt and reject God, or any religion about God.
+Doubting the justice of God is, unfortunately, the inevitable conclusion of Liberalism’s assumptions about the world, and the reason many people who are influenced by its ideas begin to doubt and reject God, or any religion about God.

 Since Individualism believes that each human is a self-sovereign of themselves, it posits that they have “freedom” to do as they desire, with the only limitation being the equal freedom of another “individual” to do as they desire also.
 Of course, this (over) simplistic understanding of humans, doesn’t agree with nature or the reality of human beings.
 Humans depend on each other for nourishment, help, knowledge (both theoretical and practical), emotional comfort, reproduction and protection.
 Humans can also affect each other beyond physical violence.
-All these phenomena have caused a lot of problems for Liberal theorists, policy/law makers who desperately try to make more and more laws to rectify Liberalism’s inadequacies, in a Sisyphean attempt to turn a square into a circle – but without wanting to eliminating any sides.
+All these phenomena have caused a lot of problems for Liberal theorists, policy/lawmakers who desperately try to make more and more laws to rectify Liberalism’s inadequacies, in a Sisyphean attempt to turn a square into a circle – but without wanting to eliminate any sides.

 If people wish to believe that Liberalism is limited only to a political ideology [i.e. a principle for ordering government of societies], they are quite mistaken.
 This is because a political ideology needs principles and a basis to make laws.
 Laws are rules based upon judgements of ‘right’ and wrong’ (e.g. morals).
 This then requires the creed of Liberalism, Individualism, to come up with an understanding of right and wrong – a Liberal moral system; which it has.
-In Individualism, humans are “free”, which is defined as “sovereign” or “owners” over themselves and therefore “independent” of any obligations to others, and only their desires are the arbiters or right and wrong.
+In Individualism, humans are “free”, which is defined as “sovereign” or “owners” over themselves and therefore “independent” of any obligations to others, and only their desires are the arbiters of right and wrong.
 Therefore the only “sin” in Individualism, is for one individual to perform an action upon another individual (or their property) without their agreement.

 This belief seems purely of political implication at first, but not if you take it to its logical conclusion: if humans are “free”, independent, and owners of themselves:

-2) If humans desire to reject God, or associate partners to Him (swt), without physically harming any other humans (and because it cannot harm God), how is it morally ‘wrong’?
+2) If humans desire to reject God, or associate partners to Him (SWT), without physically harming any other humans (and because it cannot harm God), how is it morally ‘wrong’?
 And if not morally wrong, how can they be punished for it?

 3) The punishment for humans who have harmed other humans should only be incarceration in prison for the purpose of removing their interaction with non-harmful humans (i.e. “protecting society”), not punishing with pain – which is wrong because (even if they are criminal) it is a violation of the owner of the body, the individual himself.